vidhyavishali/Selenium-With-CSharp/README.md

 # Veeam Careers Test
 This is a Selenium - c# Project, using NUnit Framework.
 Reports are generated using ExtentReport.

-It demonstrates Veeam-careers job vacancies based on given search criteria and number of job vacancies to expected number.
+It demonstrates asserting number of job vacancies listed in Veeam careers portal based on given search criteria against the expected number.

 <b><h3>Project Structure Explanation :</h3></b>